+- a.i.
+Glycogen storage disease (GSD), and any of the following:

 - i.
-Chest CT is clear of metastases following chemotherapy; - ii.
-A pulmonary wedge resection of the identified tumor reveals margins free of the tumor; - c.
-Hepatocellular carcinoma with no evidence of extrahepatic disease; - d.
-Hemangioendothelioma, any of the following: - i.
-Has failed medical therapy; - ii.
-Associated with life-threatening complications; - 5.
-Metabolic or genetic disorders - a.
-Alpha-1 antitrypsin deficiency; - b.
-Wilson's disease; - c.
-Severe urea cycle defects in the first year of life; - d.
-Crigler-Najjar Type I at the time of diagnosis; - e.
-Gestational alloimmune liver disease (previously known as neonatal hemochromatosis); - f.
-Cystic fibrosis with unmanageable complications of portal hypertension; - g.
-Multidrug resistance protein 3 disease that fails to respond to ursodeoxycholdic acid: - h.
-Hereditary tyrosinemia type 1 that is not responsive to medical therapy; - i.
-Glycogen storage disease (GSD), any of the following: - i.
-GSD I, any of the following: - a) Poor metabolic control; - b) Multiple hepatic adenomas; - c) Concern for hepatocellular carcinoma; - ii.
-GSD III or GSD IV, any of the following: - a) Poor metabolic control; - b) Complications of cirrhosis; - c) Progressive hepatic failure; - d) Suspected liver malignancy; - j.
-Fatty acid oxidation defects, any of the following: - i.
-Failed medical therapy; - ii.
-Experience recurrent episodes of complications; - k.
-Primary hyperoxaluria type 1 at the time of diagnosis; - 1.
-Organic acidemia, any of the following: - i.
-Metabolic decompensation despite conventional therapy; - ii.
-Uncontrollable hyper-ammonia; - iii.
-Restricted growth; - iv.
-Severe impairment of health-related qualify of life, despite conventional therapy; - m.
-Inborn errors of bile acid synthesis or those refractory to medical therapy; - 6.
-Fibrotic or cirrhotic conditions - a.
-Ductal plate malformations with recurrent cholangitis or complications of portal hypertension; - b.
-Parenteral nutrition-associated liver disease with enteral autonomy and complications of cirrhosis; - 7.
-Miscellaneous conditions - a.
-Non-cirrhotic portal hypertension with cardiopulmonary complications;
+GSD I, any of the following:

+- a) Poor metabolic control;

+- b) Multiple hepatic adenomas;

+- c) Concern for hepatocellular carcinoma;

+- ii.
+GSD III or GSD IV, any of the following:

+- a) Poor metabolic control:

+- b) Complications of cirrhosis;

+- c) Progressive hepatic failure;

+d) Suspected liver malignancy;

+ii.
+Glycogen storage disease (GSD), any of the following:

+iii.
+GSD I, any of the following:

+a)e) Poor metabolic control;

+b)f)Multiple hepatic adenomas;

+g) Concern for hepatocellular carcinoma;

+taran darah darah taran darah taran darah taran darah taran darah darah darah darah darah darah darah darah dar

+j.
+Fatty acid oxidation defects, any of the following:

+c)

+iv.
+GSD III or GSD IV, any of the following:

+a) Poor metabolic control;

+b) Complications of cirrhosis;

+c) Progressive hepatic failure;

+d) Suspected liver malignancy;

+iii.
+Fatty acid oxidation defects, any of the following:

+v.i.
+Failed medical therapy;

+ii.
+Experience recurrent episodes of complications;

+k.
+Primary hyperoxaluria type 1 at the time of diagnosis

+1. Organic acidemia, any of the following

+i.
+Metabolic decompensation despite conventional therapy;

+ii.
+Uncontrollable hyperammonemia;

+iii.
+Restricted growth;

+iv.
+Severe impairment of health-related quality of life, despite conventional

+therapy;

+m.
+Inborn errors of bile acid synthesis or those refractory to medical therapy;

+vi.

+- Inborn errors of bile acid synthesis or those refractory to medical therapy;

+6. Fibrotic or cirrhotic conditions, any of the following: a.
+Ductal plate malformations with recurrent cholangitis or complications of portal hypertension; b.
+Parenteral nutrition-associated liver disease with enteral autonomy and complications of cirrhosis; 7.
+Miscellaneous conditions, any of the following: a.
+Non-cirrhotic portal hypertension with cardiopulmonary complications; b.
+Factor VII deficiency with complications from or failure of medical management; c.
+Protein C deficiency, any of the following: i.
+Failed medical therapy; ii.
+Experiencing complications; d.
+Hepatopulmonary syndrome (HPS) and any of the following: i.
+Portosystemic shunting resulting from either a congenital or acquired vascular anomaly or liver disease (cirrhotic or noncirrhotic); ii.
+Portal hypertension who are not candidates for closure of the shunt;